benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-simulation.md

 - 1344.
 Angle Between Hands of a Clock
 - 1410.
 HTML Entity Parser
 - 1443.
 Minimum Time to Collect All Apples in a Tree            # tree, dfs
+- 1503.
+Last Moment Before All Ants Fall Out of a Plank